 Campbell would like to score a goal this year because he was unable to last season.
-He said the team usually practices set pieces before a game, but recently, they have been doing them nonstop.
+He said the team usually practices set pieces the day before a game, but recently, they have been doing them nonstop.

 “We try to prepare for what (opponents) will do.
 However, we practice set plays all the time,” he said.
 “We go over throw-ins all of the time, and it may seem repetitive, but a lot of teams will give up goals on set pieces.”

 Somoano said the team has gone through a physically demanding preseason, which is why he has the team focusing on set pieces days before their first regular season game.

 “We had two more days before a two-game weekend,” he said.
 “It’s one of the exercises we can do that won’t physically demand as much as some of the other exercises.”

 Somoano said good leadership is a must in order to have a successful season, and he wants his team to maximize their opportunities as well.